 For decades schools have been trying to teach young people who are suffering from abuse at home, living in poverty, neglect and more.
 With the child trying to live a “normal” life at school and the teacher trying to teach through the trauma, school life becomes a battle for all.
 A battle where students underachieve, their behaviour spirals out of control and teachers stress levels increase.

 How does Soccology challenge this pattern?

-One off workshops that cover conflict resolution, happiness, attachment, love, anxiety, wellness, self esteem, emotional dysfunction, mental health spectrum, uniqueness and miss-marketing of feelings, vulnerability and mental health role models.
+Workshops - Covering conflict resolution, happiness, attachment, love, anxiety, wellness, self esteem, emotional dysfunction, mental health spectrum, uniqueness and miss-marketing of feelings, vulnerability and mental health role models.
 These sessions can be delivered under PPA, PSHE, SMSC and part of the schools Pupil Premium offering.

-Professional development for staff - soft skills, whistleblowing and segments from student workshops above.
+Professional Development - Soft skills, whistleblowing, emotional literacy and segments from student workshops above.

 "Kevin George (Soccology) has been with with Adamsrill School for over ten years and the feedback from the Ofsted inspection was extremely positive.
 Ofsted said that Kevin’s work is ‘Outstanding’ and Kevin himself is a great role model for the children.”